Infineon/ifx-linux-wireless/README.md

 Description
 -----------
-This is the Infineon Linux WiFi solution landing repo.
+This is the Infineon Linux WiFi solution landing repository.

 ### What is in this release
 * [Backports driver package](https://github.com/cypresssemiconductorco/ifx-backports)